antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/logging.config.rst

    :param disable_existing_loggers: If specified as ``False``, loggers which
                                     exist when this call is made are left enabled.
-The default is ``True`` because this enables old behaviour in a
+The default is ``True`` because this enables old behaviour in a backward-
-                                    backward-compatible way.
+                                    compatible way.
 This behaviour is to
                                     disable any existing loggers unless they or their ancestors are explicitly named in the logging configuration.

-   .. versionchanged:: 2.6
+   .. versionchanged:: 3.4
-      The ``disable_existing_loggers`` keyword argument was added.
-Previously, existing loggers were *always* disabled.
+      An instance of a subclass of :class:`~configparser.RawConfigParser` is now accepted as a value for ``fname``.
+This facilitates:

+      * Use of a configuration file where logging configuration is just part of the overall application configuration.
+      * Use of a configuration read from a file, and then modified by the using application (e.g. based on command-line parameters or other aspects of the runtime environment) before being passed to ``fileConfig``.

-.. function:: listen(port=DEFAULT_LOGGING_CONFIG_PORT)
+.. function:: listen(port=DEFAULT_LOGGING_CONFIG_PORT, verify=None)

    Starts up a socket server on the specified port, and listens for new configurations.
 If no port is specified, the module's default